inferno-collection/Docs/docs/fire-alarm-reborn/developers/exports.md

 ## Detectors

 ### Trigger Detector
-Use this export to trigger a random Detector inside the Alarm System closest to the provided position.
+Use this export to trigger the Detector closest to the provided position, inside the Alarm System closest to the provided position.

 #### Export Name
 ```